mabrek/mabrek.github.io/_drafts/multivariate-methods.md

 ![latencies]({{ site.url }}/img/multivariate/latencies.png)

-Error rate is not zero and 99th percentile of responce latency has spikes close to allowed by SLA maximum.
+Error rate is not zero and 99th percentile of response latency has spikes close to allowed by SLA maximum.
 At least it recovered and continued to serve requests at a lower rate.

 Here's what a result of [SVD (Singular Value Decomposition)](https://en.wikipedia.org/wiki/Singular_value_decomposition) looks like (left-singular vectors sorted by decreasing singular values):